nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 	Execute `wc` command without any argument.
 The command prompt won't return.
 Enter some text and terminate the input by entering a newline, and immediately following it by the end-of-file character using `[Control-d]`.
 The output will represent the count of the characters in the entered text.

 	Pipe the output of a command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
-Enter the command-line as:
+Enter the command line as:

 	`ls | wc -l`